Fernando's Footsteps

 About the author

 Tony Carreño, a Tampa native with Spanish and Sicilian roots, has been engaged in preserving Tampa’s cultural heritage for more than four decades.
 In the past few years, as a member of the Board of Directors of Centro Español de Tampa, he has been instrumental in the production of two documentary films about Tampa’s Spanish immigrant community.
 Carreño has provided knowledgeable “guided tours” to Asturias for Tampa locals to further their knowledge and appreciation of this unique history.
-Carreño is a former trustee and current member of the Ybor City Museum Society.
+Carreño is a trustee and current member of the Ybor City Historical Society.

 All Videos